WI specializes in tailored residential interiors that reflect a client's unique personality.

 Mix of timeless modern and deco furnishings upholstered in warm dreamscape color palettes - and check.

 Walking into the foyer is like stepping into an art gallery, with the overscaled parquet floor mirrored in the white-on-white art installation of Xawery Wolski's terracotta cross sculptures.
-IWI's architectural details work in overdrive, paring down the enfilade layout of the hallway into the living room by bringing the eye into focus through shimmering glass transom/surrounds, a dramatic telescoping from extreme height in the entry hall to the intimacy of the rest of the home.
+WI's architectural details work in overdrive, paring down the enfilade layout of the hallway into the living room by bringing the eye into focus through shimmering glass transom/surrounds, a dramatic telescoping from extreme height in the entry hall to the intimacy of the rest of the home.

 Since this home is in the NY watershed region (very protected), new building was permitted only on the footprint of the existing original house from the 19th century.
 Canadian cedar was logged and fabricated according to the specifications of noted luxury log home architect Murray Arnott.
 Each log was numbered and trial-assembled in a large airplane-hanger type structure near Vancouver before being shipped to the NY job site for assembly.
 Logs came pre-drilled for electrical outlets, plumbing, and other infrastructure.